Carlos Correa Player Props: Twins vs. Orioles

-Carlos Correa -- with a slugging percentage of .310 in his past 10 games (including zero homers) -- will be in action for the Minnesota Twins against the Baltimore Orioles, with Tyler Wells on the mound, on July 8 at 2:10 PM ET.
+The Minnesota Twins, including Carlos Correa (.333 slugging percentage in past 10 games, including zero homers), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Target Field, Sunday at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Orioles.
+He had a one-hit showing in his previous game (1-for-5) against the Orioles.

 Carlos Correa Game Info & Props vs. the Orioles